Performing Arts Series

 Hamilton College Orchestra

-Heather Buchman conducts the HCO in their final concert of the semester.
+Heather Buchman conducts the Hamilton College Orchestra in their last concert of the semester.

 Student Soloists Concert

-A recital featuring solo works for voice, piano, and more.
+A recital featuring voice, piano, strings, and other instruments.

 Theatre Department Spring Mainstage Production